aliceC119/vaccines-Africa-project/README.md

-## Purpose of this project
+## Introduction

-- Vaccines-Africa wants the Python programme to show how many lives are saved by each vaccine (diphtheria ,hepatitis B, measles , polio, rubella, tetanus, tuberculosis, yellow fever) on average in Africa from 2020, and help to calculate the vaccine production amount for next year.
+- Vaccines-Africa project would like the Python program to show how many lives are saved by each vaccine (diphtheria , hepatitis B, measles, polio, rubella, tetanus, tuberculosis, yellow fever) on average in Africa from 2020, it can also calculate the annual surplus of unused vaccines.
+The calculations aim to estimate the vaccine production amount for next year.
-- The programme can also calculate the annual surplus of unused vaccines.
 - The total number of lives saved by each vaccine is calculated to give an insight into the number of lives saved by each type of vaccine.
-The programme can calculate the total number of lives saved for the last 5 years.
-Data in worksheet starts in the year of 2020.
+The program can calculate the total number of lives saved for the last 5 years.
+Data in the worksheet starts in the year of 2020.

 <img width="866" alt="Screenshot 2024-06-17 at 15 11 36" src="https://github.com/aliceC119/vaccines-Africa-project/assets/162838985/eba3b0dd-6040-425a-acd1-29f05948068f">